 Mentor: Do you feel like you belong in this country [the United States]?

+Student: Sometimes

-Student: Sometimes Mentor: Can you explain more?
-Student: No, [laughing] sometimes I miss my grandma and my dad's sisters ar
+Mentor: Can you explain more?

 Student: No, [laughing] sometimes I miss my grandma and my dad's sisters and brothers [in Mexico] and my mom's mom is in Chicago and all of my family is over there [in Mexico], and there is more space to play in, I can see more of my family.